paulinhok14/BUP-Plan-Analyzer/README.md

 ![Log File](docs/log_file.png)

 Having it done, another screen should appear, in the first tab called "Scope", where you can see all loaded parts with their respective complementary information.
-You can also make sure if the file loaded is correct, by checking file name, rows quantity and Contract Value (US$):
+You can also make sure that the file loaded is correct by checking file name, rows quantity and Contract Value (US$):

 ![Scope Tab](docs/scope_tab.png)